TiNredmc/Foculus_Rift_Tracker_STM32F3DISCOVERY/README.md

 # update5:
 I changed the SN to "STM32F3DISCO" and changed the product name form "Tracker DK" to "Rift DK2".

+# update6:
+The OLED is arrived .Too bad luck .The oled display with $h1tty gliched dots .It caused by the sending data method .
+I have two wat to fix
+-Migrate all library to HAL
+-Make my own library (not intergrated in peripheral.h/.c because I can use it in later).

 # The OLED MUST CONNECTED TO i2c2 not i2c1 .
 The "Foculus Rift" tracker
 ==========================